At Baptist Cancer Network we know that the diagnosis and fight against

 Albert E. and Gena Reaud Guest House

 Beautifully designed as a firstclass hotel, offers guests all the comforts of home.
 A kitchen, two laundry facilities, a computer lounge and 19 guest rooms provide families with a place to rest, and find peace and support.
-We are located next to Baptist Hospital and close to the Baptist Regional Cancer Network facilities where families can be close to their loved ones.
+We are located next to Baptist Hospital and close to the Baptist Cancer Network facilities where families can be close to their loved ones.

 We understand the importance of partnering with our patients and our community.